 - Local Aids Council: The council hold meetings on a quarterly basis and is chaired by the Mayor.
 The Technical Aids Committee is chaired by the Municipal Manager and prepares reports for the Local Aids Council.
 The Council is constituted by civil society, sector departments, traditional authorities and the media.
-Capricorn district Municipality is playing a critical and supporting role to ensure functionality of the Council.
+Capricorn district Municipality is playing a critical and supporting role to ensure functionality of the Council. - Older Persons forum: the forum holds meetings on a quarterly basis b) CHALLENGES OF SOCIAL PROGRAMMES FUNCTION

-- Older Persons forum: the forum holds meetings on a quarterly basis - Disability forum: Although the forum has been established the municipality believe it must get adequate support to hold its quarterly meetings.
+- Disability forum: Although the forum has been established the municipality believe it must get adequate support to hold its quarterly meetings.